 - Backed by research

-- Requires some meal planning and basic understanding of nutrition to follow
+- Requires some meal planning and a basic understanding of nutrition to follow

 A DASH diet is a nutritious, balanced approach to improving your heart health and supporting weight loss for many people.